Why does your bill seem higher?

 December WPCA billing credit

-So how does the December WPCA credit impact your January bill?
+So how does the December WPCA credit impact your January and February bills?

 In short, it doesn't.
-The WPCA credit from December has no impact on your January bill.
-However, since your December bill was reduced by the WPCA credit, it makes the dollar difference between your December and January bill seem that much more significant.
+The WPCA credit from December has no impact on your January or February bill.
+However, since your December bill was reduced by the WPCA credit, it makes the dollar difference between your December and January/February bills seem that much more significant.
 The best way to always look at your bill and to understand changes in your bill, is to look at your energy use.
 You'll notice that your energy use goes up during the winter and summer months and then back down again in the spring and fall months.
 Your bill is largely dependent upon the fluctuations in your energy use, which is greatly impacted by the weather.

 So what can you do to help save energy?